RalfOGit/hd-idle-for-windows/README.md

 The source code looks a bit old fashioned, but I did not want to refactor it according to modern taste.
 There are only two source files:

-    hd-idle.cpp
+- hd-idle.cpp
-    getopt.cpp
+- getopt.cpp

-File extensions are cpp, but in fact everything is written in C.
+Their File extensions are cpp, but in fact everything is written in C.

 The application needs to run in a command window with administrative permissions, as it uses